 Does your laundry hamper bring tears to your eyes every time you get close?
 If you have stinky laundry hamper odors, the obvious way to get rid of the odor is to wash the stinky clothes.
-But, we all know there is more to the odor issue than just that.
+But, you know there is more to the odor issue than just that.
 What the hamper is made out of is a factor in whether the hamper hangs onto odors and emptying it doesn't always take care of the problem.
 Here's how to get rid of the odor and prevent it from happening again.

 How to Remove Laundry Hamper Odor

-For fabric hampers, toss the fabric bag in the washer and wash in warm or hot water with a heavy duty detergent (Tide and Persil are considered heavy duty with enough enzymes to break down odor-causing bacteria and soil).
-Let air dry.
+For fabric hampers, toss the fabric bag in the washer and wash in warm or hot water with a heavy-duty detergent (Tide and Persil are considered heavy-duty with enough enzymes to break down odor-causing bacteria and soil).
+Let air-dry.

 If you have a wooden or woven hamper that shouldn’t get overly wet, use the vacuum dust brush attachment to clean the hamper inside and out.
 Dust can attract bacteria that leave odors.
 Then mix the baking soda and hot water solution and dip a white cloth in the solution.
 Wipe down the inside of the hamper trying to get in every crack and crevice.
 Next, take it outside or close to a window in a sunny spot to air.
 When you bring it back inside, place an open container of baking soda in the empty hamper and close the lid overnight.